bossm747/hiblav2/replit.md

 3. **NEVER use `npm run dev` in deployment** - Always use `npm start` or production commands
 4. **NEVER wait for database seeding before starting server** - Run seeding asynchronously
 5. **Health checks must be at `/health` and `/api/health` ONLY** - Not at root "/"
+6. **NEVER duplicate imports** - Check for duplicate import statements
+7. **NEVER add "Server is ready" handlers** - These block the React app
+8. **DEPLOYMENT WRAPPER IN PLACE** - server/index.ts detects deployment and forces production mode

+## Deployment Solution (PERMANENT FIX):
+The `server/index.ts` file now contains a smart wrapper that:
+- Detects when running in Replit deployment (checks REPL_OWNER)
+- Automatically switches to production mode when deployed
+- Builds and serves production app even when called with 'npm run dev'
+- This bypasses the .replit file limitation that we cannot edit

 ## System Architecture